oxc-project/javascript-parser-in-rust/docs/ast.md

 The above example is taken from [this blog post](https://adeschamps.github.io/enum-size)
 :::

-Now for the `Expression` enum, it can take up to more than 200 bytes in our current setup.
+As for the `Expression` and `Statement` enums, they can take up to more than 200 bytes with our current setup.

-These 200 bytes need to be accessed every time we do a `matches!(expr, Expression::AwaitExpression(_))` check, which is not very performant.
+These 200 bytes need to be passed around, or accessed every time we do a `matches!(expr, Expression::AwaitExpression(_))` check, which is not very cache friendly for performance.

-A better approach would be to box the enum variants and only carry around 16 bytes.
+A better approach would be to box the enum variants and only carry 16 bytes around.

 ```rust
 pub enum Expression {